Sensedia/open-tools/README.md

 ├── docker     # tools about docker
 ├── git        # tools about git
 ├── kubernetes # tools about kubernetes (k8s)
-├── prometheus # tools about Prometheus
+├── prometheus # script and config about Prometheus ├── terraform  # code about Terraform
 ├── LICENSE
 ├── README.md
 └── tutorials  # miscellaneous tutorials